oselvar/inverse-fetch/README.md

 All of these web frameworks have one thing in common:
 *They all have their own proprietary way of defining routes.*

-That's fine if you are only using one web framework, but what if you want to use multiple web frameworks?

-Why on earth would you want to use multiple web frameworks?
-Well, there are a few use cases:

 ## Local development

 For instance, you might be using AWS Lambda during production.
 While it's possible to emulate AWS Lambda locally, you have to endure a very long delay between each change to your code.